rho-devel/rho/README.md

 # CXXR

-The aim of the CXXR project is to refactor the interpreter of the R language, currently written for the most part in C, into C++ using modern software engineering techniques, whilst retaining full functionality and compatability.
+The goal of the CXXR project is to refactor the interpreter of the R language into a fully-compatible, efficient, VM for R using modern software engineering techniques.
 CXXR is being carried out independently of the main R development and maintenance effort.

 Currently the CXXR codebase is based off R 3.0.2.